Part 1: Understanding values in journalism

 "We name the values in our journalism and work to close the perception gap."

 At Stage 3, values awareness becomes visible and active.
-This stage has two related but distinct dimensions: being transparent and being responsible.
+This stage has two related but distinct dimensions:

 What this looks like